Arts & Entertainment - Science & Technology - Health

-Art and Archival Artifact Highlights from Drexel’s Collections Exhibited Together For The First Time
+First-Ever Exhibition of Art and Archival Artifact Highlights from Drexel’s Collections to go on Display April 12

 "The Wissahickon" (1872) by William Trost Richards will be featured in the exhibition

 For the first time in Drexel University’s history, the most treasured works of art and archival artifacts from around the University will be exhibited together during A Legacy of Art, Science & Industry: Highlights from the Collections of Drexel University.